kwhitley/itty-packager/README.md

 ---

-# Single dependency build + publish for TypeScript libraries.
+# Single dependency build + release for TypeScript libraries.

-Zero-config build, lint, and publish - letting you deliver packages with minimal files and minimal bytes.
+Zero-config build, lint, prepare, and release - letting you deliver packages with minimal files and minimal bytes.

 ## Features

 - **🔨 Build** - TypeScript compilation with Rollup, minification, and snippet generation
 - **🔍 Lint** - Built-in ESLint configuration with TypeScript support and smart extending
+- **🚀 Prepare** - Run lint, test, and build in sequence to verify your package
-- **📦 Publish** - Automated version bumping, clean package extraction, and npm publishing
+- **📦 Release** - Automated version bumping, git operations, and npm publishing with interactive commit messages
 - **⚡ Zero Config** - Works out of the box, customize only what you need
 - **🎯 Consistent** - Unified tooling across all itty projects